I Am Not Sidney Poitier: Critical reception

-I Am Not Sidney Poitier received a warm reception among its few reviewers, and won two awards: the Believer Book Award and the Hurston/Wright Legacy Award.
+I Am Not Sidney Poitier received a warm reception but was limited in its reviews.
+It won two awards: the Believer Book Award and the Hurston/Wright Legacy Award.
 Everett's supporters lauded his absurdist comedic approach in creating a character that "negates" everything he is intended to represent.

-An essay by assistant professor Christian Schmidt from the University of Bayreuth defines the novel as a "meta parody that thematizes the very difference between original and copy even if the sign that marks this difference is as crude and banal as the simple 'not' of its protagonist's name."
+Assistant professor Christian Schmidt from the University of Bayreuth defines the novel as a "meta parody that thematizes the very difference between original and copy even if the sign that marks this difference is as crude and banal as the simple 'not' of its protagonist's name."
 This attribute of the novel, along with its experimental and fractured lens of Not Sidney, create the "coded discourse" necessary for parody to thrive.
 Critics, including Schmidt, recognized Everett's emphasis on parody and noted instances such as his 2009 Fuck were discredited by many "intratextual critiques".

-I Am Not Sidney Poitier has been classified as a part of "Post-black literature", where Black novels parody/respond to the genre of Black literature.
+I Am Not Sidney Poitier has been classified as a part of "Post-black literature", by which Black novels parody/respond to the genre of Black literature.
 These authors write worlds that are entirely dependent on the text itself, and as such do not address the racism outside of it.

 NPR called the story a "delicious comedy of miscommunications" and "one of the funniest, most original stories to be published in years."

 Publishers Weekly's review lauded Everett as "a novelist at the height of his narrative and satirical powers" and the novel as "smart and without a trace of pretentiousness".

-Kirkus Reviews said about the book: "The author had some fun; the reader will too."
+Kirkus Reviews said: "The author had some fun; the reader will too."